 Spoil Mum with a MàZi Mother’s Day experience

 Once you’ve got mum’s flowers sorted, you’ll need to organise her an amazing meal for Mother’s Day.
-MàZi is the perfect place to spoil mum with both breakfast and lunch menus available.
+MàZi is the perfect place to spoil mum with both lunch and dinner specials available.

-To view the menus, click here.
+To view the specials, click here.
 To book a table, call our friendly Reception team on 8037 8200.